 “I was about ready to just chuck Business Central and forget about it,” he said.
 In hopes that he could still salvage the investment already made into the new system, Mays started asking around to see if he could find a Business Central partner who might be more knowledgeable and able to “pick up the slack and finish the implementation.”

 Boyer & Associates was recommended as a Microsoft gold-certified partner who had already completed several successful Dynamics 365 Business Central implementations.
 By the time the first Boyer consultant stepped on site, the Owl’s Head Alloys team was five months into the implementation process but had made minimal progress.
-The previous partner knew little about the company’s needs and expected Mays’ small and inexperienced team to figure out for themselves how best to configure the software.
+The previous partner knew little about the company’s needs and expected Mays’ inexperienced team to figure out for themselves how best to configure the software.
 It didn’t take long for Mays to see a difference in the quality of work once Boyer took charge of the project.

 “(Boyer) did a very good job of coming out and understanding what our business was like, what our needs are, what we were looking for … and tailoring the software to what we were needing,” Mays said.
 He added that the Boyer consultants knew the solution inside and out.